aiez/eg/README.md

 Before you waste time and money (and   much CPU) to build complex and opaque AI models, maybe you should first try something simpler?

-All the AI methods explored here are quick to code and fast to run.
-At  the very least, these methods will  quickly generate an baseline AI model against which you demonstrate the  superiority   of  some other, seemingly more sophisticated, method.
+For example, all the AI methods explored here are quick to code and fast to run.
+If you applied them to your problems then, at  the very least, you will get a baseline system which you could use to show the  superiority   of  any other other, seemingly more sophisticated, method.
 And at the very most, if these simple methods work well, then you have avoided all that extra modeling.

 But ultimately it is an experimental issue whether or not simplicity-first works for some new problem.
 Hence, we call this